 At the Denver Publishing Institute, we introduce you to the process of book publishing, from editing, marketing and production, to the bigger picture of digital publishing in a constantly changing world.
 Each summer, we bring students together with industry leaders who represent all aspects of book publishing.
 You'll meet people working in small independent trade houses and large global media companies, located in the New York City book publishing hub and across the country.

 Throughout the program, you will find opportunities for career guidance from industry professionals, alumni and human resource specialists who are there to answer questions and provide tips on developing résumés and cover letters, completing interviews, using LinkedIn and making job connections.
 Job notifications and postings are also sent out to students throughout the Institute and continue after graduation.
+Workshop leaders and Publishing Institute staff provide ongoing programming after the Institute geared toward offering extra assistance, support and community as you look for your first (or next) job in publishing.

 The Denver Publishing Institute program can be taken for 6 graduate level quarter hours of credit, and will be listed on a transcript as ENGL 4851 Publishing Institute.
+Additionally, beginning in 2023, students will have the opportunity to earn a micro-credential for completion of the course, which will enable them to share their achievement through a virtual badge on social media such as LinkedIn.

 4,000+ graduates from our program